jflamy/owlcms4/docs/DigitalOcean.md

 Log in to the host using `ssh` as configured earlier.

 1. We install `k3s` which is a lightweight implementation of Kubernetes that is conveniently packaged as a single executable.
 We disable one of the modules, which we will substitute in the next step.
-Move your mouse over the text a
+   Reminder: you can move your mouse over to  the right of the text and click to copy.

 ```bash
 curl -sfL https://get.k3s.io | INSTALL_K3S_EXEC="server --disable traefik" sh